June 15, 2015

 There was a time when new technology hit the market roughly every 18 months.
 You could practically set your clock by it.
 Today, however, it seems that nearly every day, some technological marvel is unleashed upon the masses.
 For professionals in the reliability industry, it is important to grasp the possibilities these new tech advances bring to the table and leverage it to our advantage.
 One such advance that is making major waves in our industry, particularly with regard to warehouse managers, is mobile technology.

 Mobile tech has technically been a part of supply-chain management for decades in one form or another.
 Truck drivers delivering and receiving goods have used CB radio for decades now.
 In fact, the technology itself was invented back in the 1940s.
 Today, mobile devices have moved well beyond a simple one-way point of communication (hold down a button, speak, release a button, wait for a response, lather, rinse, repeat).
-The current crop of mobile technologies does far more, the least of which is increasing reliability, production, and overall efficiency in a warehouse environment.
+The current crop of mobile technologies does far more, the least of which is increased reliability, production, and overall efficiency in a warehouse environment.

 One particular area where mobile communication excels is inventory management.
 With the advent of RFID (radio frequency identification) tags, inventory managers no longer have to manually count and write down the contents of a shipment.
 The same can be said for bar-code labels.
-Simply scan in the bar code and it updates tracking software instantly, saving a huge amount of time and greatly reducing human error.
+Simply scan in the barcode and it updates tracking software instantly, saving a huge amount of time and greatly reducing human error.
 This same technology is important for shipping out goods as well.
 Mobile bar-code label printers allow shippers to print labels on the fly and tie them into their supply-chain management system or computerized maintenance management system (CMMS).

 Perhaps the most powerful aspect of mobile technology in this field is the fact that it allows reliability managers to work from virtually any location and still have the connectivity to make split-second decisions based on up-to-date logistics information.
 This is key to keeping the supply chain running on all cylinders no matter where you are.

-Ultimately, current mobile technologies helps reduce cost, increase speed, and elevate reliability in a warehouse and supply-chain-management arena to a level well above what was possible even a few years ago.
+Ultimately, current mobile technologies help reduce cost, increase speed, and elevate reliability in a warehouse and supply-chain-management arena to a level well above what was possible even a few years ago.
 And this trend is only expected to grow as faster network technology, greater bandwidth, and more powerful storage options continue to hit the market.

 Add a CMMS or maintenance management system into the mix and warehouse managers have an incredible set of tools to achieve the ultimate goal for our business: reduce costs and increase profits.
 And that, my friend, is best for business.